An adult male Satin Bowerbird with beautiful dark blue plumage.

 Live footage streaming from the Forest Gallery at Melbourne Museum.

 From 18 June 2013, you might spot an unusual blue teapot among the array of blue things set out for the bowerbirds.
 This is an artwork made by Toby Ziegler for the exhibition ‘The Red Queen’ now showing at MONA – the Museum of Old and New Art in Hobart.
 Toby is curious to see how the Satin Bowerbirds respond to his ‘bower’ and its colourful decorations – and this response is streamed as a live video feed to MONA.
-His installation is entitled My vegetable love; Cultural exchange; and, as part of this exchange, we have lent one of Jack’s bowers for display at MONA.
+His installation is entitled My vegetable love; Cultural exchange; and, as part of this exchange, we have lent one of the Forest Gallery's bowers for display at MONA.

 Get Windows Media Player

 Errol was only a few months old when he came to the museum in 2004.
 In 2011 he began to turn blue as he moulted into his mature plumage.
 Up until this time he was olive green just like the females.
 For the first seven years, male and female Satirn Bowerbirds look alike.